ivanbogaeb/steroid-wallpaper/README.md

 There is no need to create complex and weird solutions for your wallpaper that might bug your head or keep you awake until 4 AM, we already did that for you!
 It works like a standalone JavaScript module, calling it's functions whenever you need them.

-> Keep in mind that steroid-wallpaper is asynchronous.
+> Keep in mind that steroid-wallpaper is asynchronous and requires localStorage to run.

 #### Functions: